TypeCobolTeam/TypeCobol-WebSite/content/community/index.md

 ---
-title: Where to get Support ?
+title: Where to get community ?
 ---

 Support is here :)